-We will be leaning how to create a web application using python flask framework in series of articles, Now in this post I will show you how to set up Flask frame work for web development using python and run a simple code to check the set up.
+We will be leaning how to create a Python web app using Flask in series of articles, Now in this post I will show you how to set up Flask frame work for web development using python and run a simple code to check the set up.

 - Why do we choose python over other tech stacks?

 - Python is simple and lightweight.
 You can focus on your design and logic’s rather than the code complexity.

 - It is open-source and User friendly data structure and

 - Why do we choose the Flask Framework for web development?